autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/index.md

 ## Velocity factors

 The velocity factors is an array of information on the behavior that the vehicle stops (or slows down).
-Each factor has a type shown below, pose, distance from the vehicle head to that pose, status, and detailed data depending on its type.
+Each factor has a type shown below, pose in the base link, distance, status, and detailed data depending on its type.
 As the vehicle approaches the stop position, this factor appears with a status of APPROACHING.
 And when the vehicle reaches that position and stops, the status will be STOPPED.
-The pose indicates the stop position or the vehicle head if the stop position cannot be calculated.
+The pose indicates the stop position or the base link if the stop position cannot be calculated.

 ![velocity-factors](./docs/velocity-factors.drawio.svg)